glamrock/cryptocat/README.md

 Cryptocat lets you instantly set up secure conversations.
 It's an open source encrypted, private alternative to other services such as Facebook chat.

+## Cryptocat Versions
+* **Cryptocat** serves as a server and provides a HTTPS-accessible web interface that works on modern mobile and desktop browsers.
+* **Cryptocat Chrome** is a Google Chrome app that loads code locally and connects to a Cryptocat server only to communicate chat data, thus providing better security.
+* **CryptocatBot** is a native Android app developed in collaboration with the [Guardian Project](https://guardianproject.info/).

 ## Cool features
 * A client-side 4096-bit Diffie-Hellman-Merkle public key agreement engine.
 * A client-side AES-256 implementation is used to encrypt data.